 That is, we took a bath, presumably after one of our walks in the woods and fields.
 We often do that, take a bath after such trips, then it is so easy to dream a little away from everyday life.

 Becoming a wine farmer in Italy sounded like a fantastic plan.
 Then the sprout was sown.
 Roar contacted a couple from Norway who had done exactly what we were dreaming of.
 Quit their jobs, bought a winery and bet everything.
-Contact was made and the trip went to Milan, car hire to Piedmont.
+Contact was made and the trip went to Milan in October 2013 was a reality, car hire to Piedmont.
 A beautiful wine district in Northern Italy.
 Roar’s parents also joined in the tour and we had a great trip.
 We looked at some vineyards that were on sale.
 Italy became too expensive for us, and we understood that life was not just a dance of roses in pursuit of living the dream.
 But to produce wine they could, beautiful wine, be bio dynamically grown.
 We left Italy and turned our eyes to other destinations and other ways of earning income.

 Bulgaria, yes why not probe the terrain there.
 We contacted the Norwegian Embassy in Sofia and were given the name of a lawyer who could help us.
 Mr Christopher Natchev became our contact person.

 He organized several people to show us agricultural properties for sale.